 New Platforms: Next are the candidates to be your next generation core business.
 If the major uncertainty is technological, you need to figure out your positioning, and if the main uncertainty is the market, you need to figure out what it wants.

-Options: In the options space, this is where your investments are going to lead to results, but you’re not quite sure what they are yet.
 A positioning option is the type of investment where you say, “I have a feeling there’s going to be a demand, but I’m just not sure which aspect of this is going to work.”
 This is about placing a few calculated bets on what might happen in the future.
 A current example is XR technologies.
 Right now, you’re starting to see companies placing their bets on what’s going to happen with these technologies, which have dozens of potential applications—some of which we can’t even envision yet.
 When it comes to these options, you’re placing bets on a solution space, but you don’t know which solution is going to be the one.

 With a scouting option, you have some sort of solution that you want to take into a new market.
 The major challenge isn’t figuring out the technology, it’s figuring out the market fit.
 As an example, one of my clients is a company called Varo Money, whose mission is to help income secure, cash flow challenged young people build wealth.
 It’s branchless, all on your mobile phone, and intermediated by a chatbot named Val.
 The question came up among the project team: What kind of personality should Val have?
 What will millennials want?
 There were two conflicting approaches: one team thought it should be casual, similar to how users communicate on Venmo, and the other team members thought it should be more like a traditional bank.
 So we gave the two teams $1,000 each to test their hypotheses.
 As it turns out, when it comes to your financial future, you want to be treated like a grownup.
 And with that insight, Varo was able to move forward.
 So, this is not an investment in the business yet—it’s an investment in learning.